Kaminikjha/Amazon-Project/README.md

 # Amazon-Project
-This is my first clone project for Amazon
+This is my first clone project for Amazon <br>
+Author - Kamini Jha